wilsonmar/Salesforce/README.md

 ![crm_stock_to_20150718](https://cloud.githubusercontent.com/assets/300046/8766609/e7cf7120-2dfc-11e5-981a-433ceba95b37.png)

   * Gartner says "Salesforce leads market share with 16% in 2013 vs. SAP with 13%, and Oracle with 10%."

-  * Salesforce is not cheap: thousands of dollars per month
+   Salesforce and Force.com are more attractive to mid-market customers than SAP and Oracle, which tends to impose industry-specific workflows on implementations.
+   So you're not as much always forced to work for large consulting firms living out of hotels.

   * Salesforce has not been profitable, but its market value (stock price x shares) is $48 billion dollars.
   * Microsoft's $50 billion offer was rejected.
   * The prediction is for a buyout from Oracle, where Salesforce CEO Benoitt had worked.

-Salesforce and Force.com are more attractive to mid-market customers than SAP and Oracle, which tends to impose industry-specific workflows on implementations.
-So you're not as much forced to work for large consulting firms living out of hotels.
+  * Salesforce is not cheap: thousands of dollars per month

 DISCUSSIONS: <a target="_blank" href="https://developer.salesforce.com/forums/#!/feedtype=RECENT&dc=Jobs_Board&criteria=ALLQUESTIONS">Jobs Board</a>